 Free GST Certification Course Online

 GST is a major reform in indirect taxes.
 It has opened a gateway of opportunities, but at the same time, it has brought with it some complexities as well.
 With the launch of GST in 2017, it was received with mixed feelings.
 While the big corporations had the infrastructure in place and were well-equipped to implement GST throughout their organization, the small businesses and MSMEs had their struggles to understand how GST worked and how it applied to their business.
-GST most certainly has reduced the number of indirect taxes and compliances, it has come with multiple return filings and a complicated invoicing mechanism which was something that was unseen by most businesses.
+GST most certainly has reduced the number of indirect taxes and compliances, it has come with multiple return filings and a complicated invoicing mechanism which was unseen by most businesses.
 The system became more transparent, but there were challenges to overcome.

 Owing to some complexities and ambiguity, a large number of businesses still prefer outsourcing their GST return filing to Chartered Accountants or third-party consultants.
 This is where the GST certification course online free comes into play.

-A GST certification course online would enable people to help the industry and small traders to workout their GST and timely submission of GST returns to avail the benefit of tax credit mechanism as well as comply with the statutory requirements.
+A GST certification course online would enable people to help the industry and small traders to work out their GST and timely submission of GST returns to avail the benefit of tax credit mechanism as well as comply with the statutory requirements.

 But, before getting into the nitty-gritty of the subject, let us start by understanding some basics.